 Park Guell is easily one of the most popular attractions in Barcelona, receiving over 5 million visitors annually.
 With a limited number of people allowed inside in each timed entry slot, ticket purchase lines at the venue can be anywhere between 1 to 3 hours long and, should you manage to purchase a ticket, your entry may be for a time that is hours later.
-Purchasing your ticket online before your visit not only helps you save time, but also allows you to choose an entry slot according to your convenience.
+Purchasing your ticket online before your visit not only helps you save time but also allows you to choose an entry slot according to your convenience.

 - Priority access to Park Guell.

-- Entry to the Monumental Zone and Gaudi House Museum.
+- Entry to the Monumental Zone.

 Know Before You Go